jakerockland/Swisp/README.md

 ## Contributions

-I welcome contributions!
-However, please add relevant unit tests for any new features or procedures.
+I welcome contributions; however, please add relevant unit tests for any new features or procedures.

 ## License